What is a flashmob in medical research?

 Participation was limited to patients in participating centers and was voluntary.
 The decision to participate (or not) had no influence on the treatment at all.

-Will you share personal data?
+Did you share personal data?

 No. Definitely not.
 The database that was collected does contain no data that can identify an individual.